jasnell/proposal-istypes/README.md

 checking if a given argument is an unsigned 16-bit integer vs. a signed 32-bit integer.

-This proposal introduces a new `Builtins` built-in object that exposes methods that allow reliable cross-realm type checking for ECMAScript built-ins.
+This proposal introduces a new `Builtin` built-in object that exposes methods that allow reliable cross-realm type checking for ECMAScript built-ins.

 ## Prior art